EGR304-2025-F-101/team101.github.io/docs/05-design-ideation.md

 ## Documentation

 ### The Process of Our Brainstorm Session
-Our whole team ie. Raj, Isaiah, and Liam—participated equally in our brainstorm session, which we held on Discord.
+Our whole team ie. Raj, Isaiah, Myles and Liam—participated equally in our brainstorm session, which we held on Discord.
 Our process was a collaborative effort from start to finish.
 We began by having everyone write down their own ideas on paper to get a wide range of thoughts.
 Then, we came together as a group to share and build on them.
 Liam collected everyone's notes into one document so nothing was lost.
 To keep things moving, we each took a primary focus: Liam led the idea generation, Isaiah organized the ideas, and Raj did the concepts.

 ### Guiding Our Ideas